You found our list of virtual scavenger hunt ideas!

 These virtual scavenger hunt ideas are a great starting point.
 We hope they help you compose a list that is tailor-fit for your team.

-Setting up a virtual scavenger hunt is pretty simple.
+Setting up an online scavenger hunt is pretty simple.
 Here is a step-by-step guide on how to launch a successful game for your team.

 1. Compile a list of items and challenges

 A remote scavenger hunt lives and dies on the items or challenges that players need to gather or complete.
 When putting together your list, consider what your team members have lying around the house.
 Married couples and parents may own different belongings than younger or single employees.

 To prevent every item from being a fetch quest, add some simple challenges, such as taking selfies with a pet, baking homemade brownies, or performing a handstand.
 The best digital scavenger hunt challenges are fun to do and have results that are easy to photograph or video.

 After assembling your list, assign point values to each item and challenge.
 The more difficult items or challenges are worth more points.